carmonalab/scGate_models/README.md

 -   **HiTME** <br> Default model used in the HiTME package.
 Includes immune cells at high resolution and stromal cells (e.g. fibroblasts).

 -   **PBMC** <br> Includes immune cells at high resolution, optimized for possible background contamination from lysed blood cells.

+-   **TME_broad** <br> Classification of stromal cells and immune cells at a broad level.

+Changelog for model collections:
+-   **PBMC**
   - For all cells, monocytes negative levels replaced with MoMacDC negative levels due to better specificity

--   **TME_broad** <br> Classification of stromal cells and immune cells at a broad level.
+  - Monocytes: Removed NK negative level because some Monocytes also express NKG7
+  - Monocytes: kept only "myeloid" markers, as SPI1 is most specific for Monocytes